tnichols217/notes/EBME 105/2 - Design.md

 # Design Process

 The process that is followed in order to design a product that solves specifications
+- Ensure the entire process is documented for testing, design, and brainstorming
+- Records all decisions and rationale
+- Communicate throughout the proces

 ## User Needs